 Access by unprivileged applications to any private resource is forbidden by default.
-Any implementation supporting a particular private resource included in a PRF will grant access to it by a BAS signalled application (see section 9.3.3), only if the following conditions are met:
+Any implementation supporting a particular private resource included in a PRF will grant access

-- 1. the PRF has been successfully validated (the file has been downloaded along with the application from a server with a valid TLS certificate) - 2. the requested private resource, as identified by id field in privateresourcefilecredential element, is supported by the implementation and the related value field has been set to true - 3. the certificate pointed by the certchainfileid element is authenticated - 4. the grantorname of the requested private resource does match the organizationName of the Subject field in the certificate pointed by the certchainfileid element - 5. the organizationName of the Subject field in the certificate associated to the requested private resource does match the organizationName of one of the legitimate resource owners - 6. the organizationName of the Subject field in the certificate associated to the requested private resource does match the organizationName of the Subject field in the certificate provided during TLS handshake by the server from which the application has been downloaded
+- 1. the PRF has been successfully validated (the file has been downloaded along with the application from a server with a valid TLS certificate) - 2. the requested private resource, as identified by id field in privateresourcefilecredential element, is supported by the implementation and the related value field has been set to true - 3. the certificate pointed by the certchainfileid element is authenticated - 4. the grantorname of the requested private resource does match the organizationName of the Subject field in the certificate pointed by the certchainfileid element - the organizationName of the Subject field in the certificate associated to the requested private resource does match the organizationName of one of the legitimate resource owners - the organizationName of the Subject field in the certificate associated to the requested private resource does match the organizationName of the Subject field in the certificate provided during TLS handshake by the server from which the application has been downloaded